tgskiv/skydiving-mod-fabric/README.md

-# Skydiving Mod for Minecraft based on Fabric
+# Paragliding/Skydiving Mod for Minecraft based on Fabric

-A Minecraft Fabric mod that adds realistic **wind physics** affecting only Elytra gliding.
+A Minecraft Fabric mod that adds realistic **wind physics** affecting Elytra gliding.

 Being a skydiver myself, I noticed similarities between gliding with Elytras and skydiving with small canopies.
 I immediately decided to share the experience